alphagov/govuk-design-guide/docs/components/content-list.md

   # To add additional design systems duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
     # Both title and link are REQUIRED in order to display this information on the page.
-    title: #Delete this comment before entering the name of the Design Guide.
+    title: #Delete this comment before entering the name of the Publishing Design System.
-    link: #Delete this comment before entering the URL of the corresponding Design Guide.
+    link: #Delete this comment before entering the URL of the corresponding Publishing Design System.

 # How to report an issue with this component
 # This will display instrucions on how to report an issue via GitHub.